wheresmehat/weather-app/README.md

 A simple weather forecast app

-Using google geocoding API and darksky weather API.
+With a little help from google geocoding API and darksky weather API, and promises.